Insulin Potentiated Chemotherapy

 At St. George Hospital we use Insulin Potentiated Therapy (IPT), because it is a safe and targeted cancer therapy.

 Cancer cells need considerably more sugar than healthy ones.
 They also possess substantially more insulin receptors than healthy cells.
 We use insulin, the hormone produced naturally, to lower blood sugar levels.
 This makes the cancer cells eager for sugar; they open their “gates”, in order to be able to take up sufficient amounts.
-When the blood sugar drops to approximately 40 mg%, we give a small quantity of cytostatic drugs (10-20% of the normal dose).
+When the blood sugar drops to approximately 40 mg%, we administer a significantly reduced, individually adjusted amount of the standard cytostatic drug dose.
 We call this condition “the therapeutic window”, because now those hungry cancer cells consume the blood sugar together with the cytostatics.
 Since the cellular „gates are wide open“, the cytostatics can be transferred selectively into the tumor, thus their effect on the tumor is enhanced, while at the same time the systemic side effects are substantially less.
 With this method we can use a smaller dose of cytostatics while at the same time getting a higher concentration of them into the cancer tissue.
 We can also overcome drug resistance.

 To further improve the therapeutic results IPT can be combined with local and systemic hyperthermia.
 Thus, we will have an even higher response rate, but less side effects.